rwhogg/what-the-hex/README.md

 Tier 5 (Might work in the future, but I don't currently expect it to)

-* Mobile HTML5 (The resolution is all wrong and touch events don't work.
-Will require a lot of work to get this up to snuff)
 * Xbox One and Xbox Series X/S: Currently UWP targets do not support Mono.
 If this is fixed in the future I'm definitely interested.
 The relevant GitHub Issue is https://github.com/godotengine/godot/issues/20271 .
 For some reason the Edge browser here doesn't work either - maybe it will after the Chromium-based Edge is made available to all Xbox users.
 * Raspberry Pi and other non-Android ARM devices: I don't want to compile my own build templates, so this is unsupported until they add one by default.